ansible-middleware/jws/README.md

 ## Support

-This collection is released as a [Technology Preview](https://access.redhat.com/support/offerings/techpreview) feature for Red Hat customers of the [JWS Ansible Collection](https://console.redhat.com/ansible/automation-hub/repo/published/redhat/jws).
+This collection is released as a [Technology Preview](https://access.redhat.com/support/offerings/techpreview) feature for Red Hat customers as the [Red Hat Ansible certified content collection for JBoss Web Server](https://console.redhat.com/ansible/automation-hub/repo/published/redhat/jws).
 If you have any issues or questions related to this collection, please contact <Ansible-middleware-core@redhat.com> or open an issue at https://github.com/ansible-middleware/jws/issues.

+For more information about using this collection, see [Installing JBoss Web Server by using the Red Hat Ansible Certified Content Collection](https://access.redhat.com/documentation/en-us/red_hat_jboss_web_server/5.7/html-single/installing_jboss_web_server_by_using_the_red_hat_ansible_certified_content_collection/index).

 ## License